Motion by Queries: Identity-Motion Trade-offs in Text-to-Video Generation: Consistent Video Generation - Supplementary Detalis

-Our work extends ConsiStory~\citep{tewel2024training} \edit{from image to video generation, addressing the} interplay between motion dynamics and identity.
-ConsiStory operates in three steps. \edit{\textbf{(1) Subject-Driven localization with extended Self-Attention (SDSA) -- } localizes the subject across a set of noisy generated images by aggregating cross-attention maps across layers and timesteps.
+ConsiStory \cite{tewel2024training} operates in three steps. \textbf{(1) Subject-Driven localization with extended Self-Attention (SDSA) -- } localizes the subject across a set of noisy generated images by aggregating cross-attention maps across layers and timesteps.
 To ensure subject consistency, SDSA enables each image to attend to patches of the main subject present in \textit{other} image frames.
 This is done by extending the self-attention mechanism, allowing it to share K, V features of the subject between multiple images.
 Unfortunately, SDSA alone diminishes \textit{layout} diversity in the generated images.
 Therefore, \textbf{(2) Layout Diversity -- } reinforces diversity through two techniques: First, it incorporates Q features from a vanilla, \textit{non-consistent} sampling step.
 Second, it applies an inference-time dropout to the shared K, V features.
-Finally, \textbf{(3) Refinement Injection -- }} improves consistency in finer details by \edit{injecting the O} features between corresponding subject \edit{patches.}
+Finally, \textbf{(3) Refinement Injection -- } improves consistency in finer details by injecting the O features between corresponding subject patches.